 This section describes the behavior when the delegate certificate signed PASSporT is consumed by an OSP for attestation determination.
 Base PASSporTs signed with delegate certificate credentials can be used as an optional mechanism to support the ability for an OSP authentication service to provide “A” level attestation to a “shaken” PASSporT defined by ATIS-1000074 [Ref 1].

-A VoIP entity can demonstrate to the signing provider (i.e., the OSP) that it has a verified association with the calling telephone number, and therefore that it has the authority to use the calling TN, by populating the originating INVITE request with an "rcd" PASSporT signed with delegate certificate credentials (as described in ATIS-1000094 – SHAKEN: Calling Name and Rich Call Data Handling Procedure [Ref 3]).
-For the case where the VoIP endpoint does not want to convey any rich call data to the called endpoint, it can demonstrate its authority to use the calling TN by providing a base PASSporT signed with delegate certificate credentials, as described in Clause 6.1.
+A VoIP entity can demonstrate to the signing provider (i.e., the OSP) that it has a verified association with the calling telephone number, and therefore that it is authorized to use the calling TN, by populating the originating INVITE request with an "rcd" PASSporT signed with delegate certificate credentials (as described in ATIS-1000094 – SHAKEN: Calling Name and Rich Call Data Handling Procedure [Ref 3]).
+For the case where the VoIP endpoint does not want to convey any rich call data to the called endpoint, it can demonstrate its authorization to use the calling TN by providing a base PASSporT signed with delegate certificate credentials, as described in Clause 6.1.

-If an OSP receives a base or rcd PASSporT in an Identity header of an INVITE request received from a UNI customer, the OSP should attempt to verify the received PASSporT to determine if the originating entity has authority to use the signaled Calling Number.
+If an OSP receives a base or rcd PASSporT in an Identity header of an INVITE request received from a UNI customer, the OSP should attempt to verify the received PASSporT to determine if the originating entity is authorized to use the signaled Calling Number.

 If the base or rcd PASSporT verification passes, the OSP authentication service may, based on local policy, interpret this verification result as establishing that the entity populating the PASSporT has a known authenticated identity and an association with the calling TN.
 Armed with this attestation criteria information, the OSP shall perform the SHAKEN authentication procedures defined in ATIS-1000074 [Ref 1] and may assert an attestation level of Full or "A" attestation.
 The OSP shall sign the "shaken" PASSporT with STI certificate credentials [Ref 2] tied to its SPC.